DePayFi/documentation/docs/payments/plugins/wordpress/payments.md

 Within the Plugins section click "Add New".

-Search for "depay" and click "Install Now" on the "Web3 Payments plugin".
+Search for "depay" and click "Install Now" on the "Web3 Crypto Payments plugin".

 Make sure you click "Activate" after installation has been completed.